 Room and board to support planned training activities, State board licenses, and the registration for an exam: Pay as early as 14 days before the start date.

-Medical Records limited to circumstances in which advanced payment is required by the provider: Pay as early as the day the SA is issued.
+Medical Records limited to circumstances in which advance payment is required by the provider: Pay as early as the day the SA is issued.

 Restricted Donations: A restricted donation is a cash donation made to TWC-VR to provide services to TWC-VR customers for a specific purpose, program, TWC-VR office, or caseload.
 When a restricted donation is received, the receiving office immediately notifies the office of the VR Division Director.